alaviabatool/intro-to-git-alaviabatool/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/gpdWe0-s)
-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub (Edited by Alavia Batool)

+## Completion of the course
+I have read the whole Read Me file provided and have completed the course.
+Thank you mam for making us familiar with GitHub.

 ## 🤓 Course overview and learning outcomes

 The goal of this course is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀

 ## :octocat: Git and GitHub